avocadohooman/React_Next.js_Graphql_Postgres_Typescript-boilerplate/README.md

-# React_Next.js_Graphql_Postgres_Typescript-boilerplate
+# React-Next.js-GraphQL-Postgres-Typescript Fullstack Project
-A full-stack project that serves a boilerplate for react, graphql, postgres and typescript.
+In this fullstack project, I used various latest technologies to serve as boilerplate for future projects.